nci/gsky/Documents/ows/README.md

 List of Documents
 -----------------

 GSKY is currently delivered through **TerriaMap**.
-Providing another client for using GSKY might increase the user base considerably.
+Providing another client for GSKY might increase the user base considerably.
 Several such clients are being considered, *e.g.* **ArcGIS**, **QGIS** and **NASA WorldView**.